EnzoBnl/enzobnl/spark.md

 2. `.queryExecution.toRdd()`

 It is used by `.rdd`.
-If you stuck to this step, you keep your rows `InternalRow`s off-heap.
+If you stuck to this step, you keep your rows `InternalRow`s.
 ```scala
 class QueryExecution(
     val sparkSession: SparkSession,